christopherhjung/c-compiler/lib/googletest/googlemock/docs/cook_book.md

 };
 ```

-**Note:** if you don't mock all versions of the overloaded method, the compiler
+**Note:** if you don't mock all versions of the overloaded target, the compiler
 will give you a warning about some methods in the base class being hidden.
 To
 fix that, use `using` to bring them in scope: